upenn-embedded/final-project-website-submission-f25-t09-f25-machine-not-learning/README.md

 The finished project will look like a flat, flexible play mat with nine marked stepping zones, each backed by a pressure sensor, RGB LED strips around each zone, a small control box housing the ATmega328PB board, power module and speaker, and a compact LCD mounted near the top edge for score.
 Visually it’s an interactive rug, durable top layer with printed graphics, LED channels visible around zones, a middle layer holding sensors and wiring.
 Cables are routed to a single harness with strain relief and a common ground.
 The user interface is minimal and the whole system is designed to be portable.

-Critical design features are reliable pressure sensing (stable ADC readings or clean digital interrupts), robust power distribution for the LED strips, good signal integrity for SPI.
+Critical design features are **reliable pressure sensing** (stable ADC readings or clean digital interrupts), robust power distribution for the LED strips, good signal integrity for **SPI**.

-No need for special manufacturing techniques to achieve vision, like power tools, laser cutting, or 3D printing.
+**No need** for special manufacturing techniques to achieve vision, like power tools, laser cutting, or 3D printing.

 ### 5. Software Requirements Specification (SRS)